15 Repeatable Facts About Groundhog Day

-Michael Shannon (he played Fred in his first feature role) approached Murray because he spotted him listening to his favorite band, the Talking Heads, on a little boombox between takes.
+Michael Shannon (he played Fred in his first feature role) approached Murray because he spotted him listening to his favorite band, Talking Heads, on a little boombox between takes.
 After asking the star if he liked the band, he realized how dumb the question was, and Murray acknowledged that he liked the band in such a way that Shannon thought that Murray believed him to be stupid.
-After Shannon recounted the story to Ramis, Ramis made Murray apologize to him, which embarrassed Shannon even more.
+After Shannon recounted the story to Ramis, Ramis made Murray apologize, which only further embarrassed Shannon.

 Sometimes when Ramis would talk to Murray about Phil’s motivation, Murray would stop him and ask, “Just tell me—good Phil or bad Phil?”